 The New York heat wave: Too hot for golf or tennis

 Early in the day, crowds swarmed the tennis courts and golf courses for their regular Sunday amusement and exercise, but here again, heat entered the lists and came out victorious.

 The most ardent tennis enthusiast was gasping for breath before a set had been finished, The most enthusiastic devotee of the great Scotch game packed his clubs in his bag, paid his caddy, mopped his brow, and started to the nearest place where cooling drinks might be had, either soft or strong, awaiting another day to defeat old Colonel Bogey.

 For the vast majority of the city’s inhabitants, yesterday was a day of rest, of quiet and repose; but even under these favorable circumstances and the facilities they gave for keeping quiet and cool, ten died from the effects of the cat and scores were prostrated.

-Besides the deaths due directly to heat, the weather was alan indirectly responsible for numerous others.
-Many ergons were drowned In the surrounding waters, whether they went to escape it; others met death in trolley car accidents, and still others in automobile mishaps.
+Besides the deaths due directly to heat, the weather was also indirectly responsible for numerous others.
+Many persons were drowned in the surrounding waters, where they went to escape the heat; others met death in trolley car accidents, and still others in automobile mishaps.

 Half a million at Coney Island during the New York heat wave